jamesplease/fi-calc-guide/src/configuration/portfolio.md

 # Portfolio

-Your portfolio is the collection of assets that you own, including equities (stocks), cash, real estate, and so on.
+Your portfolio is the collection of assets that you own, including equities (stocks), bonds, and cash.
 When simulating your retirement plan using FI Calc, you specify the portfolio that you have, or plan to have, at the start of your retirement.

-Presently, FI Calc supports entering two kinds of assets: equities and bonds.
+Presently, FI Calc supports entering three kinds of assets: equities, bonds, and cash.
-More asset types will be added in the future.

-You're also able to choose whether your portfolio rebalances or not, and also if your allocation mix should change over time (a "glide path").
+You're also able to specify whether you intend to rebalance your portfolio or not, and also if your allocation mix should change over time (a "glide path").

 ## Deciding on a Portfolio Value